amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 The MPC list must have a sublist `"Time Integration Mode`" if flow is enabled.
-This sublist must have exactly one of the following three sublists: `"Steady`", `"Initialize To Steady`" or `"Transient`".
+This sublist must have exactly one of the following three sublists: `"Steady`", `"Initialize To Steady`", `"Transient with Static Flow`", or `"Transient`".
 The first one is used to find a steady-state solution and terminate the simulation.
 The steady-state calculations starts at time `"Start`" and terminates at time `"End`".
 The corresponding values as well as the initial time step are given in seconds.

 .. code-block:: xml